 Your tickets are booked, your travel plans are confirmed, you’re ready to go!
-Except, what should you pack for your trip to China?
+Except for the question: what should I pack for my trip to China?

 Here’s a list of items you might want to consider bringing: